fenok/articles/body-stretching/body-stretching.en.md

 }
 ```

-Now the `html` can stretch to its content, and there are no issues with mobile browsers whatsoever.
+Now the `html` can stretch to its content, and, since we're using the percentage height, there are no issues with mobile browsers whatsoever.
 Neat!

 ## Notes